AlexGadjinski/Smart-Wallet-Web-Application/README.md

+> ⚠️ **Project Status: In Development**
+>
+> This Smart Wallet app is still a **work in progress**.
+Core features are being implemented and polished.
+Expect changes, improvements, and additions!

 # 💳 Smart Wallet Web App

 A **Smart Wallet** is a browser-based financial management application that allows users to register, manage wallets, perform transactions, subscribe to plans, and track their financial activity through a rich UI powered by Thymeleaf and Spring Boot.